aag13/configoat/README.md

 <h1 align="center"> confiGOAT </h1>

-confiGOAT is a powerful, flexible, and developer-friendly configuration management tool.
+confiGOAT is a powerful, flexible, and developer-friendly configuration management tool. 🔥

 Features:

 - Manage all your environment variables or configuration parameters from a single setup.
-- Use environment variables for different environments from the same setup.
+- Support all your development, testing, and production environments.
+- Define configuration parameters using both YAML and Python scripts.
-- Cast values before you use them.
+- Cast values before using them.
+- Support both simple and straightforward use cases as well as complex and multi-layered nested structures.
+- Use dynamic modules to access the parameters through imports.
-- Allow simple structure to configure nested configurations.
+- Use a single exposed API to interact with the layered configurations.
-- Load configuration parameters from python scripts.
-- Access parameters at every nested level using dynamic module.
-- Keep track of all parameters using a single interface.
+- Support nested structures to model the configurations as per business needs.
+- Powerful reference mechanism to reuse variables *from any levels at any levels* regardless of where in the hierarchy it is defined.
+- 4 different resource types in the YAML to support the vast majority of use cases.

-## Installing
+## Installation

 confiGOAT can be installed with [pip](https://pip.pypa.io):